stroucki/venti-streamchunk/README.md

 you can provide one as an argument like `streamchunkwrite -h 'tcp!localhost!17034' /tmp/scores`.

+The score file can be "-", which will cause scores to be read from standard input, or written to standard output, respectively.

 ## Technical detail

 The list of hashes and sizes is currently a sequence of { block size